 The MSN/Psychiatric Mental Health Nurse Practitioner (PMHNP) program option is a 55 credit hour program with 585 clinical practicum hours.
 This program provides BSN-prepared registered nurses (RNs) access to a high quality education to serve a specific population of patients, families, and communities in rural settings.
 The MSN/PMHNP program prepares advanced practice registered nurses (APRNs) to be psychiatric mental health nurse practitioners for patients across the lifespan in acute and non-acute settings.
-Graduates will be eligible for certification as a PMHNP by the American Nurse Credentialing Centers (ANCC) or the American Academy of Nurse Practitioners (AANP).
+Graduates will be eligible for certification as a PMHNP by the American Nurse Credentialing Centers (ANCC).
 There is an option for students in this track to take three additional graduate nursing education classes to earn a post-masters certificate in nursing education.

 Hybrid Program for Adult Learners

 The PMHNP program is a hybrid program.
 Three courses – Advanced Pharmacology, Advanced Pathophysiology, and Advanced Physical Assessment – are taught face-to-face.
 The rest of the classes are primarily taught online, with some required face-to-face sessions.

 Face-to-face sessions are always on Wednesdays to facilitate planning work schedules.
 Courses are scheduled at varying times, which may include daytime and/or evening hours.

 The MSN/PMHNP plan of study for full-time students can be completed in two calendar years if started in the Spring (January) term, or slightly longer if started in Fall (August).
 Students may develop a part-time plan of study with input from their faculty adviser.